WPRanger/wp-permissions/README.md

 #### Install

-Upload the plugin to your plugins directory, activate it and view it in action in your Dashboard Tools menu.
+Upload the plugin to your plugins directory, activate it and view it in action in your Dashboard Media menu.

 Wonder at its astonishing beauty.